signalwerk/flegrix/readme.md

 ```

 ### `gutter($context)`
-Returns the width of the gutter.
+Returns the width of the gutter in a `$context`.
 #### Example
 To set a `padding-right` to the gutter-width;
 ```SCSS
 padding-right: gutter();
 ```
-or in a nested container where the container is 4 columns wide
+or in a nested container where the container is 4 columns wide use `$context`.
 ```SCSS
 padding-right: gutter(4);
 ```